 BT existing customer deals: should you renew or upgrade?

-BT customers who have come to the end of their contract are free to cancel and switch to a new deal, which is often the best choice.
-By switching to a new provider, you can take advantage of one of the great broadband reward offers (and probably reduce your monthly costs, too).
+BT customers at the end of their contract are free to cancel and switch to a new deal.
+This is often the best way of making sure you’re never paying over the odds for your broadband.
+By switching to a new provider, you can take advantage of great broadband reward offers, get a faster package and save some money along the way.

 These are just some of the best broadband deals currently available that you could get if you switch to a new provider: